KayasSecret/Lottery-Game-React-JS-mini-Project-JS-Project-/README.md

 Winning Animation: A congratulatory message with a celebratory sound effe Responsive Design: Optimized for desktop and mobile devices

+🧑‍💻 Technologies Used
+React.js: Frontend framework.
+JavaScript (ES6+): Logic and interactivity.
+CSS: Styling and animations.

 lottery-game/
 │
 ├── public/               # Static assets